PANTHEON | New Plans Launch and Purchasing Experience

 We led with the annual plan in the revised plans presentation, since most of our customers buy websites that will stay up for years and it's the best deal for the customer since they can get up to 2 months free.

 I planned multiple rounds of user testing to make sure it is straightforward for customers to buy an annual plan, and understandable to customers that they now have an annual or monthly option to choose from.
-I also made sure I did not introduced usability problems into the existing experience.
+I also made sure I did not introduce usability problems into the existing experience.

 Test plan excerpt